 A picture says a thousand words, and an empty, sparsely furnished apartment says a lot about the lonely soul who lives there.
 No art on the walls, hardly any food in the fridge, very little furniture (probably just a mattress on the floor to sleep on).

-Note that this trope is not limited to males; the phrase "bachelor pad" has been gender-neutral for years now.
+Note that while this trope does happen more frequently with men, it isn't exclusive to men - the phrase "bachelor pad" has been gender-neutral for years now.

 - In Ghost in the Shell: Arise, young Motoko Kusanagi's apartment is pretty sparse — consisting of four walls, a bed, a bathroom, and a chair.
 This is in stark contrast to the apartment she shares with her boyfriend in the original manga, which is more decorated — at least until it's blown up.